-In cities around the world, Covid-19 lockdowns have improved outdoor air quality, in some cases dramatically.
-Even if only temporary, these improvements could have longer-lasting effects on policy by making chronic air pollution more salient and boosting political pressure for change.
-To that end, it is important to develop objective estimates of both the air quality improvements associated with Covid-19 lockdowns and the benefits these improvements generate.
-We use panel data econometric models to estimate the effect of Bogotás lockdown on fine particulate pollution, epidemiological models to simulate the effect of reductions in that pollution on long-term and short-term mortality, and benefit transfer methods to estimate the monetary value of the avoided mortality.
-We find that in its first year of implementation, on average, Bogotás lockdown cut fine particulate pollution by more than one-fifth.
-However, the magnitude of that effect varied considerably over the course of the year and across the citys neighborhoods.
-Equivalent permanent reductions in fine particulate pollution would reduce long-term premature deaths by more than one-quarter each year, a benefit valued at $670 million per year.
-Finally, we estimate that in 2020-2021, the lockdown reduced short-term deaths by 31 percent, a benefit valued at $180 million.
+In cities around the world, COVID-19 lockdowns have significantly improved outdoor air quality.
+Even if only temporary, these improvements could have longer-lasting effects by making chronic air pollution more salient and boosting political pressure for change.
+To that end, it is important to develop objective estimates of both the air quality improvements associated with lockdowns and the benefits they generate.
+We use panel data econometric models to estimate the effect of Bogotá’s 16-month lockdown on PM2.5 and NO2 pollution, epidemiological models to simulate the effect of reductions in these pollutants on long- and short-term mortality, and benefit transfer methods to value the avoided mortality.
+We find that on average, Bogotá’s lockdown cut PM2.5 pollution by 15% and NO2 pollution by 21%.
+However, the magnitude of these effects varied considerably over time and across the city's neighborhoods.
+Equivalent permanent reductions in these pollutants would reduce long-term premature deaths from air pollution by 23% each year, a benefit valued at $1 billion annually.
+Finally, we estimate that if they occurred ceteris paribus, the temporary reductions in pollutant concentrations in 2020–2021 due to Bogotá’s lockdown would have cut short-term deaths from air pollution by 19%, a benefit valued at $244 million.

 Files and links